vertexcat/vertexcat.github.io/2D/_posts/2015-08-01-design-thinking.md

 - DT-05.png
 - DT-08.png
 - DT-10.png
+description: Design thinking presentation illustrated and presented at Artist Trust in Seattle.
 ---
 A selection of slides from a recent presentation I gave on design thinking and its use in problem solving (in this case, buying a great pair of pants).
 The presentation compares and contrasts the usual logical and analytical approach to problem solving against the user-centered process built upon the principles of design thinking.